David-L-R/lecture_node_project/README.md

 2. Go to `pokemonService.test.ts` (I already created it for you 😃)

 3. Write your tests!
 NOTICE: I did not mention all the test cases, because I want you to do it.

+* The tests should cover all functionality in the `src/services/pokemonService.ts` file!